JSSatchell/HyperSearch/README.md

 Beginthe search with "Set>"

-To set the interface to the more streamlined one of HyperSearch Lite type "Min"
+To set the interface to the more streamlined one of HyperSearch Lite, type "Min"

     Set>Min

-To return to the full HyperSearch interface type "Max"
+To return to the full HyperSearch interface, type "Max"

     Set>Max

-To set the mode choose either "Dark" or "Light".
+To set the mode, type either "Dark" or "Light".
 Dark is the default

     Set>Light

-To set the transparency enter a number between 1-100.
+To set the transparency, enter a number between 1-100.
 Default is 80%

     Set>Transparency>80